William Golding: Early life and education

 Plaque at Bishop Wordsworth's School, Salisbury.

-Son of Alec Golding, a science master at Marlborough Grammar School (1905 to retirement), and Mildred William Golding was born at his maternal grandmother's house, 47 Mount Wise, Newquay, Cornwall.
+Son of Alec Golding, a science master at Marlborough Grammar School (1905 to retirement), and Mildred, William Golding was born on 19 September 1911 at his maternal grandmother's house, 47 Mount Wise, Newquay, Cornwall.
 The house was known as Karenza, the Cornish word for love, and he spent many childhood holidays there.
-The Golding family lived at 29, The Green, Marlborough, Wiltshire, Golding and his elder brother Joseph attending the school at which their father taught.
-Golding's mother was a campaigner for female suffrage; she was Cornish and was considered by her son "a superstitious Celt", who used to tell him old Cornish ghost stories from her own childhood.
+The Golding family lived at 29, The Green, Marlborough, Wiltshire, and Golding and his elder brother Joseph attended the school where their father taught.
+Golding's mother was a campaigner for female suffrage.
+She was Cornish, and was considered by her son "a superstitious Celt" who used to tell him old Cornish ghost stories from her own childhood.

 In 1930, Golding went to Brasenose College, Oxford, where he read natural sciences for two years before transferring to English for his final two years.
-His original tutor was the chemist Thomas Taylor.
+Golding's original tutor was the chemist Thomas Taylor.
 In a private journal and in a memoir for his wife, Golding admitted that, as a teenager during a vacation, he tried to rape a teenage girl with whom he had previously taken piano lessons, perceiving her to have "wanted heavy sex".

-Golding took his B.A. degree with second class honours in the summer of 1934, and later that year a book of his Poems was published by Macmillan & Co, with the help of his Oxford friend, the anthroposophist Adam Bittleston.
+Golding took his B.A. degree with second class honours during the summer of 1934, and later that year a book of his Poems was published by Macmillan & Co, with the help of his Oxford friend, the anthroposophist Adam Bittleston.

 In 1935, Golding took a job teaching English at Michael Hall School, a Steiner-Waldorf school then in Streatham, South London, staying there for two years.
-After a year in Oxford studying for a Diploma of Education, he became a schoolmaster teaching English and music at Maidstone Grammar School from 1938 to 1940, before moving to Bishop Wordsworth's School, Salisbury, in April 1940.
+After a year in Oxford studying for a Diploma of Education, he became a schoolmaster, teaching English and music at Maidstone Grammar School from 1938 to 1940, before moving to Bishop Wordsworth's School, Salisbury, in April 1940.
 There, Golding taught English, philosophy, Greek, and drama until joining the navy on 18 December 1940, reporting for duty at HMS Raleigh.
 He returned in 1945 and taught the same subjects until 1961.

 Golding kept a personal journal for over 22 years from 1971 until the night before his death; it contained approximately 2.4 million words in total.
 The journal was initially used by Golding to record his dreams, but over time it began to function as a record of his life.
 The journals contained insights including retrospective thoughts about Golding's novels and memories from his past.
 At one point, Golding described setting his students up into two groups to fight each other – an experience he drew on when writing Lord of the Flies.
 John Carey, an emeritus professor of English literature at Oxford University, was eventually given 'unprecedented access to Golding's unpublished papers and journals by the Golding estate'.
 Although Golding had not written the journals specifically so that a biography could be written about him, Carey published William Golding: The Man Who Wrote Lord of the Flies in 2009.